maxfahl/cursor-agent-master-prompt/prompt.md

 - Other useful reference details.

 # Task Analysis Tree
-[A tree of files and other implementation details that are related to the [TASK]]
+[A tree of files and other implementation details that are related to the task]

 # Steps to take
 [List of actionable steps for the task, put "—" when there are not tasks]

 # Current execution step: [The number of the current execution step]

+# Important Notes
+[Any important notes you or the user has come up with as a list of bullet points, NEVER REMOVE THIS SECTION, NOR THIS COMMENT]

 # Task Progress
 - Updates must include: